-I hold office hours on Tuesdays from 3.30-5.30pm.
+I hold office hours on Mondays from 2-3.30pm, and on Wednesdays from 2.30-4pm.
 During office hours, I will presumptively be available to talk to any students who drop by on an informal basis.
 If any student wants to reserve a specific fifteen-minute block to meet with me during that time, email me ahead of time and I will reserve that time to meet with that student exclusively.